What is it?

 Freiberg syndrome is a form of avascular necrosis or a dying of bone joint in some of your toes where they bend as you rise on your tip toes.
 It normally occurs in the 2nd toe but can occur in any of them.
 Here in the photo you can see the lump on the foot and the shortened 2nd toe.

 How does it get injured?

-We aren’t completely sure why people get this but it is thought that maybe when the effected toe is slightly longer than the ones around it.
+We aren’t completely sure why people get Freiberg syndrome.
+But it is thought that maybe when the effected toe is slightly longer than the ones around it.
 This pressure causes many tiny little fractures where the toe joint meets the rest of the foot and the bones flatten and start degenerating.

 This seems to happen more in females between the ages of 11 and 17.
 They also think activities like running or ones where your foot is forced to the end of your shoe might start it off.

 It is diagnosed by MRI so if this is suspected we would refer you on to get this investigation done.
 In the later stages of this you can see the changes on a plain Xray.